stephenmcd/mezzanine/docs/caching-strategy.rst

-Pages are fetched from cache by :class:`mezzanine.core.middleware.FetchFromCacheMiddleware`, which should appear at the end of the :django:setting:`MIDDLEWARE_CLASSES` setting and therefore be activated at the end of the request phase.
-If a cache miss occurs, the request is marked as requiring a cache update, which is handled by :class:`mezzanine.core.middleware.UpdateCacheMiddleware`, which in turn should appear at the start of :django:setting:`MIDDLEWARE_CLASSES` and therefore be activated at the end of the response phase.
+Pages are fetched from cache by :class:`mezzanine.core.middleware.FetchFromCacheMiddleware`, which should appear at the end of the :django:setting:`MIDDLEWARE` setting and therefore be activated at the end of the request phase.
+If a cache miss occurs, the request is marked as requiring a cache update, which is handled by :class:`mezzanine.core.middleware.UpdateCacheMiddleware`, which in turn should appear at the start of :django:setting:`MIDDLEWARE` and therefore be activated at the end of the response phase.

 Mezzanine's cache middleware differs from its Django counterpart in